SadCryFamily/rentalService/README.md

 `RentalService` is a web application that allows users to browse available properties, make reservations for rentals or place offers to purchase properties.

+## Setup

+Firsty, needs to initialize the mail system setting up the `spring.mail.username`, `spring.mail.password` params with your own values in both `.properties` file.

+Secondly, fill up the `firebase.json` file from your `Firebase` account to have an ability to store images.

 ## Requirements

 To run the application, you need to install the following programs: